-Ethel next married Edward Nelson Welsh, son of William Pringle Welsh and Mary Mona Nelson, on 23 Sep 1930 in Toledo, Ohio.
+Ethel next married Edward Nelson Welsh, son of William Pringle Welsh and Wilhelmine Mona Nelson, on 23 Sep 1930 in Toledo, Ohio.
 (Edward Nelson Welsh was born on 8 Sep 1907 in New Castle upon Tyne, England, died on 10 Feb 1984 in Milford, Michigan and was buried in Bruce-Armada Cemetery, Romeo, Michigan.)

 Ethel May Miller and Edward Nelson Welsh were married in Toledo, Ohio by a Justice of the Peace on September 23, 1930.